gsimone/use-capture/README.md

 yarn && yarn start
 ```

-Press *R* to start recording.

 ## Notes

 - the ccapture.js dependency is a git submodule of a fork, until the original is updated & published
-- Press R to start recording (customization for this behaviour coming)
 - Gif format doesn't work yet

 ## Requisites